 Are you looking to take your career in a new direction?
-If so, then you might want to think about heading abroad and exploring businesses that are hiring new employees.
-By doing so, you could potentially gain a higher level of pay and ensure that you have better prospects in the future.
-You just need to make sure that you are approaching this option the right way.
+If so, then you might want to think about heading abroad or at least to another province or state and look into businesses there that are hiring new employees.
+By doing so, you could potentially jump a one or levels in pay and find an environment that offers better prospects for your future.
+You just need to make sure that you are approaching this major life decision the right way.
 Here are some factors to consider.

 Put Yourself Out There